Polynomial-time right-ideal morphisms and congruences: A non-regular monoid that maps onto

-An {\em ${\cal RM}^{\sf P}$\!-machine} is a multi-tape Turing machine $M$ with an input-tape that is read-only, and with an output-tape that is write-only, such that the input-tape head and the output-tape head never move left.
+An {\em ${\cal RM}^{\sf P}$\!-machine} is a multi-tape Turing machine $M$ with a read-only input-tape that contains the input, and with a write-only output-tape, such that the input-tape head and the output-tape head never move left.
+The machine has an {\em accept state}; when $M$ halts, the content of the output-tape is a valid output iff $M$ is in the accept state (when $M$ halts in a non-accept state, the output is undefined).
+A convention of this sort is necessary, otherwise there is always an output (possibly the empty string).
 Let $f_M$ denote the input-output function of $M$.
 We assume that for every $x \in {\sf Dom}(f_M)$ and every word $z \in A^*$, the computation of $M$ on input $xz$ has the following property: the input-tape head does not start reading $z$ until $f_M(x)$ has been written on the output tape.
-(To ``read'' a letter $\ell$ means to make a transition whose input-tape letter is $\ell$.)
+(To ``read'' a letter $\ell$ means to make a transition whose input-tape letter is this letter $\ell$.)
 This is not the complete definition of an ${\cal RM}^{\sf P}$\!-machine, but that is all we need here; the details are given at the beginning of Section 2 in \cite{BiInfGen}.
 We define the following submonoid of ${\cal RM}^{\sf P}$:

 ${\cal RM}^{n + o(n)} \ = \ \{f \in {\cal RM}^{\sf P}: \, f$ can be computed by an ${\cal RM}^{\sf P}$\!-machine whose input-output